bhalgatarnav/Learning-Javascript/README.md

   ```
   objectName.propertyName()
   ```
+  JavaScript allows calling the functions prior to their declaration but the arrow functions need to be declared first before calling the function.

  ### Classes (Template for objects)
   Classes provide a blueprint for the objects its properties and the methods.
 Anytime you create an object from the class the object automatically gets all the properties and methods from that class.